MingsiLiao/mingsi.github.io/_pages/cv.md

 {% include base_path %}

-You can view or download my CV/Résumé by clicking the link below:
+You can view or download my CV by clicking the link below:

 [MingsiLiao_CV](MingsiLiao_CV_2025_2.pdf)